- IBM Quantum

 - The second quantization: fermionic and bosonic operators, the Hamiltonian in second quantized form, and why this representation is needed for describing electrons in molecules

-- Molecular Hamiltonians: the Born-Oppenheimer approximation, the electronic Hamiltonian, and how molecular structure determines the Hamiltonian
+- Molecular Hamiltonians: the Schrödinger equation, the electronic structure problem, and how molecular structure determines the Hamiltonian

-- Mapping to qubits: the Jordan-Wigner and Bravyi-Kitaev transformations that convert fermionic Hamiltonians to qubit Hamiltonians that quantum circuits can process
+- Mapping to qubits: transforming second quantized Hamiltonians into qubit Hamiltonians that quantum circuits can process

-- The Variational Quantum Eigensolver (VQE) for chemistry: the unitary coupled cluster (UCCSD) ansatz, how VQE finds the ground state energy of a molecule, and the classical-quantum hybrid optimization loop
+- The Variational Quantum Eigensolver (VQE) for chemistry: how VQE finds the ground state energy of a molecule through a classical-quantum hybrid optimization loop, and embedding routines for treating larger molecular systems

 - Qiskit Nature: IBM’s open-source framework for quantum chemistry simulations, including tools for defining molecular systems, constructing VQE experiments, and interpreting results